 The Clinical Mental Health Counseling program (MA) and the School Counseling program (MEd) are also offered off-campus at the IUP Pittsburgh East Graduate and Professional Center.
 The Clinical Mental Health Counseling program enrolled its first Pittsburgh East student cohort in January 2000 and the School Counseling program (secondary-focused at the time) enrolled its first Pittsburgh East cohort in January 2005.
-These programs are identical in both structure and content to the main campus MA and MEd counseling programs.
-Students can enroll in a full-time daytime program if offered for their admission semester.
-All master's programs at both campus locations are offered on a "menu-driven" basis with courses following the tri-semester calendar (Appendix F).
+These programs are identical in both structure and content to the main campus MA and MEd Counseling programs.
+All master's programs at both campus locations are offered on a "menudriven" basis with courses following the tri-semester calendar (Appendix F).